jaarmore/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + The script should display the number in base 10, followed by a new line.

 > 13-print_float, script that prints a number with two decimal places.

+> 14-decimal_to_hexadecimal, script that converts a number from base 10 to base 16.